Bummed: Songs

-"Country Song" – the opening track on Bummed – was originally known as "Some Cunt from Preston", acting as rhyming slang for country and western.
+"Country Song", the opening track on Bummed, was originally known as "Some Cunt from Preston", acting as rhyming slang for country and western.
 John Wilde of Melody Maker described it as "the world's first psycho-reggae-country-western number".
 It was written before the band had figured out their sound; while rehearsing at The Boardwalk, they came up with what Ryder called the "Salford version of a country song".
-Its title changed was from "Some Cunt from Preston" to "Redneck", before ending up at "Country Song".
-"Moving in With" is about the place Ryder lived at while in Boothstown, Salford.
+Its title changed from "Some Cunt from Preston" to "Redneck" before ending up at "Country Song".
+"Moving in With" is about the place Ryder lived while in Boothstown, Salford.
 An earlier version of it was recorded during the same session as "24 Hour Party People".
 With the song, Paul Ryder attempted to emulate the bass part in "This Must Be the Place (Naive Melody)" (1983) by Talking Heads.
 Whelan's drum part was inspired by the one in "Running Up That Hill" (1985) by Kate Bush.
-Shaun Ryder's lyrics were influenced by the folk tale Henny Penny, and namechecks several of its characters.
+Shaun Ryder's lyrics were influenced by the folk tale Henny Penny and namecheck several of its characters.

-"Mad Cyril" is named after a character from Performance, and includes a sample of a different character from the same film, Harry Flowers.
+"Mad Cyril" is named after a character from Performance and includes a sample of a different character from the same film, Harry Flowers.
 The song's lyrics describe a gangster having a trip.
-"Fat Lady Wrestlers" is representative of the life style the band had at the time, as Ryder explained: "We were very much living like crazy hustlers".
+"Fat Lady Wrestlers" is representative of the lifestyle the band had at the time, as Ryder explained: "We were very much living like crazy hustlers".
 "Performance" is written from the perspective of Chas, another character from the film of the same name.
-Similar to "Moving in With", it also references Ryder's place in Boothsdown, where they would stash valuable items such as drugs or clothes.
+Similar to "Moving in With", it also references Ryder's place in Boothstown, where they would stash valuable items such as drugs or clothes.
 "Brain Dead" opens with Ryder quoting a line from the film Gimme Shelter (1970): "You're rendering that scaffolding dangerous!"